syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ## Header template

-> Before adding header template to the datagrid, we strongly recommend you to go through the [template](./templates/#templates) section topic to configure the template.
+> Before adding header template to the datagrid, it is recommended to go through the [template](./templates/#templates) section topic to configure the template.

 To know about **Header Template** in Blazor DataGrid Component, you can check this video.